Impostor Syndrome: What it is, Why it Matters

 Yes!
 There can be positives that come out of Impostor Syndrome.

-Dr. Barbara Oakley of McMaster University describes how her own Impostor Syndrome is her “career superpower.”
+Dr. Barbara Oakley , professor of engineering at Oakland University, describes how her own Impostor Syndrome is her “career superpower.”

 One of the biggest problems I’ve observed in people starting new jobs and making substantive changes in their careers is not the lack of confidence that comes with feeling like an impostor.
 It’s overconfidence.
 Time after time, I’ve noticed that the uncertain ones who watch, listen, and grow with the job are the ones who succeed.
 But the people who land with confident self-certitude?
 Not so much.
 They’re too convinced of their own abilities to be open to learning and adjusting.